umarsayed12/API-Buddy/readme.md

 ### ✅ Save & View Test History

-This feature enables users to save the results of API tests (manual or from collections) and view detailed test history later.
+- Enables users to save results of API tests (manual or from collections) for later viewing.

-- Save test type, test name, request/response details, status, duration, and timestamp
+- Stores:

+  - Test type
+  - Test name
-- Request data includes: method, URL, headers, body
+  - Request details: method, URL, headers, body
-- Response data includes: status, data, time taken, warnings, and concise error summaries
+  - Response details: status code, data, duration, warnings, and concise error summaries
+  - Timestamp and overall status

-- View detailed test result by ID with raw JSON viewer
+- View full test result by ID with a raw JSON viewer for advanced inspection.
+- Helps maintain a historical record for debugging or auditing.
-- Built with MongoDB, Express, RTK Query, and Tailwind UI
+- Built using MongoDB, Express, RTK Query, and Tailwind UI.

 ---